eliarlington/hudl-takeHome-project/src/README.md

 * Invalid password, help sign in, help sign in with invalid credentials, login
 * with org landing page validation, and remember me check box.

-** It was challenging finding a way to safley encrypt credentials.
+** It was challenging finding a way to safely encrypt credentials.
+** Use config.properties.example to add credentials

 * My steps: